devchallenges-io/curriculum/2-responsive-web/1-html-css/6-css-unit.md

   - Selecting appropriate CSS units depends on your project's needs.
 Use ems for scalable text styling, pixels for precision in static elements, and viewport units for responsive designs.
 Additionally, consider cross-browser compatibility to ensure consistent rendering across different platforms.
 ---

-# Mastering CSS Units: A Comprehensive Guide to px, em, rem, and More
+# CSS Units: A Comprehensive Guide to px, em, rem, and More

 Understanding CSS units is crucial for web developers who want to create precise and flexible layouts.
 The choice of unit can have a big impact on how scalable, maintainable, and accessible a web page is.
 In this lesson, we'll provide a comprehensive guide to the main CSS units used in web development.